Microsoft/azure-docs.pt-pt/articles/app-service/containers/tutorial-nodejs-mongodb-app.md

 ## <a name="deploy-app-to-azure"></a>Implementar a aplicação no Azure

-Neste passo, vai implementar a aplicação node. js no serviço de aplicações do Azure.
+Nesta etapa, você implanta seu aplicativo node. js para Azure App serviço.

 ### <a name="configure-local-git-deployment"></a>Configurar a implementação do git local